dave v

 They also raise more questions about their usefulness long-term.

-Especially for creative work, today’s first pick might not be the same a year from now.
+Today’s first pick might not be the same a year from now.
 Let's look at image generation for example: first it was DALL-E, then Midjourney took over, and now Adobe Firefly is built right into the Adobe Suite.

 Identifying a Gap